 However, with the modified rule, the exact level of fault that the plaintiff shares is important.
-Once the injury victim passes a certain threshold of responsibility, they are no longer able to receive any compensation.
+Once the injury victim passes a certain threshold of responsibility, they can no longer receive any compensation.

-To confuse things even further, there are two types of modified comparative negligence rules – the 50% rule, and the 51% rule.
+To confuse things further, there are two types of modified comparative negligence rules – the 50% rule and the 51% rule.

 So – in a state which uses a 50% modified comparative negligence rule – an accident victim would be able to sue and receive compensation, as long as their level of fault was less than 50%.

-In the 51% rule states, victims can receive damages if they share fault up to and including 50%.
+The 51% rule states that victims can receive damages if they share fault up to 50%.

-A modified comparative negligence rule is seen as a middle ground between contributory negligence and pure comparative negligence.
+A modified comparative negligence rule is a middle ground between contributory and pure comparative negligence.
 It allows those sharing fault to seek damages.
 But it does not reward those who show extreme negligence and are judged to have been the major contributing factor behind an accident or injury.

-However, victims in California do no have to worry about the modified rules.
-Under the pure comparative negligence rules, they can seek compensation no matter how much fault they share – right up to 99%.
+However, victims in California do not have to worry about the modified rules.
+Under the pure comparative negligence rules, they can seek compensation no matter how much fault they share – up to 99%.

 This is a full rundown of which rule is used by each area of the United States.

 |New Mexico||New York||Rhode Island||South Dakota|